 Driver Awareness Training, Knowledge Test and Driving Standards Assessment

-Also at this stage, providing you are satisfied that you meet the Council's Suitability Policy, you can book your theory and practical tests.
+Also at this stage, download the the Hackney Carriage and Private Hire Licensing Policy to check the Council's Suitability policy.
+You can book your theory and practical tests.
 If you are not satisfied that you meet the suitability criteria, you might wish to book your tests later during the application process.

-You will need to contact our approved training provider (TTC Driver Protect) to book your Driver Awareness Training and Knowledge Test (KT) (Theory Test) and also to book your Driving Standards Assessment (DSA) (Practical Test).
+You will need to contact our approved training provider (Green Penny Ltd) to book your Driver Awareness Training and Knowledge Test (KT) (Theory Test) and also to book your Driving Standards Assessment (DSA) (Practical Test).

-- classroom training on the 'do's' and 'don'ts' of taxi licensing, the Councils licence conditions, disability awareness, child sexual exploitation and health and safety advice for all prospective taxi drivers
+- classroom training on the 'do's' and 'don'ts' of taxi licensing, the Councils licence conditions (download the dual driver licence conditions), disability awareness, child sexual exploitation and health and safety advice for all prospective taxi drivers

-To prepare for your practical test, please ensure you view the Driving Standard Assessment Information Pack.
+Download the Driving Standard Assessment Information Pack to help you prepare for your practical test.
 The practical test will involve the following:

 - a driving assessment taking no longer than one hour including a driver briefing, and vehicle check